SovereignCloudStack/website/_i18n/en/home/why-scs.md

 ## Why yet another cloud stack?
 {: .mb-3 }

-Only Open Source guarantees interoperability, transparency and independence from legal claims of third parties and thus from political interference.
+Only Open Source guarantees digital sovereignity by interoperability, transparency and independence from unlawful claims of third parties and thus from any unathorised interference.

-By using the modular SCS Software stack, cloud providers can offer Infrastructure-as-a-Service and Container-as-a-Service without depending on other vendors.
+By using the modular SCS Software stack, cloud providers can offer state-of-the-art Infrastructure-as-a-Service and Container-as-a-Service while being fully compliant with European data protection and security standards without depending on other vendors.

 SCS is using and standardizing existing and proven Open Source components such as e.g. Kubernetes and does extend them where required.
 Federated cloud services are enabled this way, and users can leverage distributed cloud services from several SCS operators.
 European companies thus have options all the way from running it themselves or using one or several service providers and thus have 100% freedom of choice avoiding lock-in effects and dependencies from providers from foreign jurisdictions.